kimocoder/pidcat/README.md

                         as well: `--rgrep`, `--rhl`, `--rgrepv`
  * `--pipe`: it supports the script running in a pipe mode.
 For example, ``adb -d logcat | pidcat-ex --pipe `tput cols` com.testapp``.
-   This is very useful if you want to use 3rd party tool to filter adb output, such as grepping, highlighting.
+   This is very useful if you want to use 3rd-party tool to filter adb output, such as grepping, highlighting.
 For example, ``adb -d logcat | h -i 'battery' | pidcat-ex --pipe `tput cols` com.testapp``.
-   [`h`][2] is a keyword highlighting utility.
+   [`h`][4] is a 3rd-party keyword highlighting utility.
    The option needs the current terminal width provided as the parameter, which is easy to get in shell using command `` `tput cols` ``.
  * `--extra-header-width`: if customized header added in each log line